 About Us

-There are 79 Search and Rescue (SAR) groups in B.C.
-They are maintained and coordinated by the Emergency Management BC (EMBC).
-It does this as part of its overall responsibility for emergency preparedness and planning for disasters, fires, floods, earthquakes etc.
+There are 78 Search and Rescue (SAR) groups in B.C.
+They are maintained and coordinated by the Emergency Management & Climate Readiness (EMCR).
+The EMCR is responsible for emergency preparedness and planning for disasters, fires, floods, earthquakes etc.

-Training for SAR is developed and coordinated by the Emergency Management Division - PEP Academy at the Justice Institute of B.C.
+Training for SAR is developed and coordinated by the Emergency Management & Climate Readiness (EMCR) at the Justice Institute of B.C.
 The training is standardized province wide.
-This means that the training a volunteer receives in one community can be transferred to another.

-Once a volunteer is certified in GSAR, he or she may take further training and become certified in a variety of different specialties as listed below.
-Many of these specialties also have increasing levels of training, proficiency and leadership.
+Once a volunteer is certified in GSAR, he or she may take further training and become certified in a variety of different specialties, such as:

 • Avalanche Rescue